-The role of DLTs and decentralised identities
+The Tole of DLTs and Decentralized Identities

-A year into the project, the Foundation has developed the first implementation of two new tools (available on github), namely the Immutable Audit Trail Tool and the Ecommerce-SSI (Self-Sovereign Identity) Bridge.
+A year into the project, the Foundation has developed the first implementation of two new tools (available on GitHub), namely the Immutable Audit Trail Tool and the Ecommerce-SSI (Self-Sovereign Identity) Bridge.
 The tools leverage the IOTA Streams and IOTA Identities protocols.

 To measure the potential impact of our work, we reached out to a community of experts with an impact survey.

-The survey aimed to understand the viability of our solutions and their relevance for the e-commerce ecosystem, by collecting opinions from experts not directly connected to the ENSURESEC project.
+The survey aimed to understand the viability of our solutions and their relevance to the e-commerce ecosystem, by collecting opinions from experts not directly connected to the ENSURESEC project.
 Published on 16/3/21, the survey ran for three weeks.
 The set of original questions can be found here.

 Before diving into the survey’s learnings, let’s first recap what the IOTA Foundation is actually building as part of ENSURESEC.